codenotary/immudb-log-audit/README.md

 ./immudb-log-audit create sql mycollection --columns "field1=INTEGER,field2=VARCHAR[256],field3=BLOB" --primary-key "field1,field2"
 ```

 After creating a collection, data can be easily pushed using tail subcommand. immudb-log-audit will retrieve collection definition, so there is no difference if key-value or sql was used.
 Currently supported sources are file and docker container.
-Both can be used with --follow option, which in case of files will also handle rotation.
+Both can be used with --follow option, which in case of files will also handle rotation and automatically track monitored files to minimize possibility of logs duplication.

 ```bash
 ./immudb-log-audit tail file mycollection path/to/your/file --follow